CERTCC/Vultron/docs/topics/future_work/reward_functions.md

 {% include-markdown "../../includes/not_normative.md" %}

-Further optimization of the MPCVD protocol can be studied with the development of reward functions to evaluate preferences for certain CVD case histories over others.
+Further optimization of the Vultron Protocol can be studied with the development of reward functions to evaluate preferences for certain CVD case histories over others.